 Is a child born in the UK automatically a British Citizen?

-A child who is born to parents that aren’t British Citizens and don’t have Indefinite Leave to Remain (ILR) do not automatically become British Citizens at birth.
-The child will need to apply for British Citizenship once at least one of the parents gains settled status.
+A child who is born to parents that aren’t British citizens and don’t have Indefinite Leave to Remain or settled status does not automatically become British Citizen at birth.
+The child will need to apply for British Citizenship once at least one of their parents gains settled status.